grahamedgecombe/android-ssl/README.markdown

 vulnerabilities.

 I developed these tools as part of my [Part II project][project] at Cambridge.
+Thanks to [Dr Alastair Beresford][arb] for supervising the project.

 Note: I have done some rewriting of the repository with `git filter-branch` to tidy it up.
 Some of the commit messages may therefore not make much sense.